dhanesh686-m/Secure-Chat-Application/README.md

    Replace /path/to/your/key-pair-name.pem with the actual path and filename of your .pem

-# Running Server in EC2 terminal
+# Running Server in EC2 Terminal

   1. Use ls cmd to verify the server.py file